-Rose Wood Academy - an academy in which H C Malbon and P Cowley (Trustees) are Governors:
+Rose Wood Academy - an academy in which H C Malbon and P Cowley (Trustees are Governors :

-The academy recharged costs incurred to Rose Wood Academy totalling £40 (2018; £1,167) during the period.
-There were no amounts outstanding at 31 August 2019 (2018; £nil).
+The academy recharged costs incurred to Rose Wood Academy totalling £Nil (2019: £40) during the period.
+There were no amounts outstanding at 31 August 2020 (2019: £Nil).

-In entering into the above transactions the academy has complied with the requirements of the Academies Financial Handbook 2018.
+In entering into the above transactions the academy has complied with the requirements of the Academies Financial Handbook 2019.